 Same Same But Different NZ

-Julie Watson is in her fourth year of being the programme director for Samesame but different.
+Julie Watson is in her fifth year of being the programme Manager for Samesame but different.
 She is an educator, facilitator and advocate.
 After two decades of working with the Human Rights Commission, she is now programme lead for Silver Rainbow, a facilitator with Rainbow Tick and does education and consultancy around relationship and LGBTQI issues.
 Julie is part of the Rainbow Panel Advisory group to Auckland City Council and is also the artistic director for Auckland Playback Theatre and an independent advocate for students at Unitec.

 Joanne Drayton is an acclaimed New Zealand author whose output is globally recognized as being of the highest caliber.
 Her book The Search for Anne Perry was numbered in the top 10 non-fiction books on the New York Times bestseller list in 2015.
 It was a finalist in the prestigious New Zealand Book Awards in August 2013; it was the subject of a 60 Minutes programme; and a cover story for the NZ Listener.
 Her critically acclaimed Ngaio Marsh: Her Life in Crime (2008) was a Christmas pick of the Independent newspaper when it was released in the UK in 2009.
 The subjects of her other biographies include Frances Hodgkins, Rhona Haszard and Edith Collier.
 She has curated exhibitions and publishes in art history and theory.
 In 2007, she was awarded a National Library Fellowship, and in 2017 a prestigious Logan Fellowship at the Carey Institute in upstate New York.